lucylow/steamroll/README.md

 # Steamroll

-Tool for losslessly compressing/decompressing images via dimension reduction.
+Tool for losslessly compressing images via dimension reduction.

 ## How it works